Finally, You can have Continuous Network Assessment!

 What is a Traceroute Command?

-The source (SRC) machine will typically send 3 probe packets towards the destination IP address, starting with Time to Live (TTL) set to 1.
-The probe packet type is mistakenly thought to always be ICMP, when in reality, it depends on the device originating the traceroute.
-Windows operating systems will often use ICMP, while Unix and Routing devices will more commonly use UDP messages to ephemeral ports (ports greater than 1024 which are not well known services like DNS, SMTP, WEB, etc…)
+The source (SRC) machine will typically send 3 probe packets toward the destination IP address, starting with Time to Live (TTL) set to 1.
+The probe packet type is mistakenly thought to always be ICMP when in reality, it depends on the device originating the traceroute.
+Windows operating systems will often use ICMP, while Unix and Routing devices will more commonly use UDP messages to ephemeral ports (ports greater than 1024 which are not well-known services like DNS, SMTP, WEB, etc…)